wp-pwa/worona-wp-plugin/readme.txt

 * **[Coming soon] Google Accelerated Mobile Pages (AMP)**
 * **[Coming soon] Facebook Instant Articles (FBIA)**

-Our online dashboard lets you create, manage and customize your mobile solutions from just one place, in a very easy way.
-You don’t need to install any extra tool in your computer.
-Neither coding nor technical skills are required.

 = Extensions: expand your mobile app to the next level =

 Worona offers a variety of extensions and functionalities to give your mobile app and mobile website extra powers.
 Push notifications, ads, and analytics among many more.